mapbox/mapbox-core-search-ios/README.md

 Comprehensive documentation for the Mapbox Search SDK for iOS is available at https://docs.mapbox.com/ios/search/.
 This documentation provides detailed guides, API references, and examples to help you get started with integrating search into your iOS applications.

 # License
-MapboxSearchNative is licensed under the [Mapbox Terms of Service](https://www.mapbox.com/legal/tos/).
+MapboxCoreSearch is licensed under the [Mapbox Terms of Service](https://www.mapbox.com/legal/tos/).
 Please review the terms and conditions before using this software in your projects.